broadinstitute/cromshell/docs/addcommand.md

         print("hello world")

-Expose your command to Cromshell
+### Expose your command to Cromshell
-Add the name of your command to the __main__.py file.
-This will allow click to recognize the newly created directory as a Cromshell command.
+In order to have your command be executable by Cromshell, your command will need to be imported to the `__main__.py` file.

     > src
        > cromshell